SUSE/suse-font/README.md

 ## About

-**We are SUSE.** We believe in building a future for secure, open source innovation.
+At SUSE, We bring the infinite potential of open source to the enterprise.
+Visit [SUSE.com](http://suse.com) to learn more.

 ## Credits